PortPy-Project/CompressRTP/README.md

 <img src="./images/RMR_vs_Naive.PNG" width="80%" height="50%">
 <p>

-**Figure Explanation:** The figure above illustrates the discrepancies in Dose Volume Histogram (DVH) plots between the actual dose ($𝐴𝑥$, shown as a solid line) and the approximated dose ($𝑆𝑥$, shown as a dotted line), where
+**Figure Explanation:** The figure above illustrates the discrepancies in Dose Volume Histogram (DVH) plots between the actual dose ($A\mathbf{x}$, shown as a solid line) and the approximated dose ($𝑆\mathbf{x}$, shown as a dotted line), where
-$𝑥$ is the optimal solution of the surrogate optimization problem.
+$\mathbf{x}$ is the optimal solution of the surrogate optimization problem.
 A smaller gap between the dotted and solid lines indicates a more accurate dose approximation. **Left figure** demonstrates a significant dose discrepancy when the matrix
-$𝐴$ is sparsified by simply zeroing out small elements—a technique commonly used in practice. **Right figure** shows a minimal dose discrepancy when the matrix $𝐴$ is sparsified using the RMR algorithm.
+$A$ is sparsified by simply zeroing out small elements—a technique commonly used in practice. **Right figure** shows a minimal dose discrepancy when the matrix $A$ is sparsified using the RMR algorithm.
 Importantly, in both cases, the sparsified matrix contained only 2% non-zero elements.

 **Implementation in PortPy:**